Hank Hill returns to a changed world in new 'King of the Hill' episodes

 The lovable animated hero of “King of the Hill” has returned from a 15-year lull and he isn't sure what boba tea is, how ridesharing works and is confused by all-gender bathrooms.
 “What kind of food is poke?” he asks his wife, Peggy.

-Hank and Peggy have returned to their hometown of Arlon, Texas — and our TV sets — but a lot has happened over the years and they're stepping into a world they doesn't always recognize.
+Hank and Peggy have returned to their hometown of Arlen, Texas — and our TV sets — but a lot has happened over the years and they're stepping into a world they don't always recognize.

 “Hank, have things changed here more than we thought?”
 Peggy asks, worried, in the first new episode.
 “Did we make a mistake coming back?”